Radiography: Image intensifiers and array detectors

 As an alternative to X-ray detectors, image intensifiers are analog devices that readily convert the acquired X-ray image into one visible on a video screen.
 This device is made of a vacuum tube with a wide input surface coated on the inside with caesium iodide (CsI).
-When hit by X-rays material phosphors which causes the photocathode adjacent to it to emit electrons.
-These electron are then focus using electron lenses inside the intensifier to an output screen coated with phosphorescent materials.
+When hit by X-rays, phosphor material causes the photocathode adjacent to it to emit electrons.
+These electrons are then focused using electron lenses inside the intensifier to an output screen coated with phosphorescent materials.
 The image from the output can then be recorded via a camera and displayed.

 Digital devices known as array detectors are becoming more common in fluoroscopy.
 These devices are made of discrete pixelated detectors known as thin-film transistors (TFT) which can either work indirectly by using photo detectors that detect light emitted from a scintillator material such as CsI, or directly by capturing the electrons produced when the X-rays hit the detector.
-Direct detector do not tend to experience the blurring or spreading effect caused by phosphorescent scintillators of or film screens since the detectors are activated directly by X-ray photons.
+Direct detectors do not tend to experience the blurring or spreading effect caused by phosphorescent scintillators or by film screens since the detectors are activated directly by X-ray photons.